loophp/iterators/README.md

 The pros of using that iterator is **performance**.
 It's blazing fast, it cannot compare to any other stateful custom implementations.

-However, [\Generators][49] and [SPL \CachingIterator][48] have drawbacks.
-We are aware that a [\Generators][49] cannot be "rewinded"  by nature.
-Then, if you use this `CachingIteratorAggregate` implementation and stop the iteration in the middle of it, you won't be able to rewind it anymore.

-Usually this won't cause any issue, but it is important to mention.

 This iterator will cache keys and values, of any type.

 ```php